guptavinod/GettingStarted-serverless-notes-app/README.md

 ```
 **NOTE.** Now you will get API(s) to test within POSTMAN locally on localhost:3000

-- After local testing done, you can delete this file and copy 3rd file "serverless-online-main.yml" and rename it to serverless.yml
+- After local testing done, you can delete this file and delete table from AWS console.

+- Now to go back for online mode --> Copy 3rd file "serverless-online-main.yml" and rename it to serverless.yml
 and run following command:
 ```
 > serverless deploy